Degrassi: The Next Generation: DVD releases

 The first twelve seasons of Degrassi: The Next Generation have been released on DVD.
 The box sets are released in Canada by Alliance Home Entertainment.
 In the United States, FUNimation Entertainment released the first six seasons and Echo Bridge Entertainment released seasons seven through twelve.
 Each season boxset includes extra features such as pictures, karaoke sessions, audition tapes, bloopers, deleted scenes and more.
 In Australia, seasons 1 to 4 were released by Umbrella Entertainment in 2010 and 2011.
 These DVDs are compatible with the region 4 code, which is in use in, Oceania and Latin America.

 The three-episode story arc from the fourth season in which Kevin Smith and Jason Mewes guest star has also been released as a single disc Region 1 DVD.
 FUNimation Entertainment released the disc on November 8, 2005, in two versions: the first subtitled as "Uncut, Uncensored and Unrated", and the second, "Rated."
 Each release has the same DVD extras, including an interview with Kevin Smith, bloopers and a Jay and Silent Bob Photo Album.
 The Unrated release also features episode commentaries by Kevin Smith, Jason Mewes, Stacie Mistysyn, the associate producer Jim Jackman and writer Aaron Martin.

 Streaming

 Degrassi: The Next Generation has been made available over various streaming platforms over the years.
 During the show's original run, episodes were uploaded to CTV and The N's websites in Canada and the United States respectively.
 It was also made available on iTunes in North America.
 In 2007, Puretracks in Canada offered episodes for download as a media file that could be only burned or copied three times.
 In the US, Zune sold the full series.
 All 14 seasons were made available to stream on HBO Max on March 25, 2022.
+As of 2024, the majority of the series is free to watch on YouTube.
+For unknown reasons, some seasons may be missing one or more episodes.